American Eagle Outfitters: Sydney Sweeney ad campaign

+American Eagle Outfitters "Syd for Short" advertisement campaign, displayed in Orlando, Florida, and Times Square, New York City, respectively.

 On August 1, American Eagle responded by stating that the ad campaign "is and always was about the jeans."
+Following the campaign, on August 19, competitor Gap launched a denim campaign titled "Better in Denim", featuring the girl group Katseye, whose members notably come from various ethnic backgrounds and nationalities, performing choreography with various background dancers to Kelis's "Milkshake".
+Media coverage highlighted the timing and themes of Gap's campaign as a response to American Eagle's advertisement, noting its focus on inclusivity.
+Within two weeks, the campaign reportedly generated over 8 billion media impressions and 400 million views, and was described as a high-visibility marketing effort that positioned Gap in comparison to American Eagle's campaign.

-In September, the company assessed the campaign as "a winner": CMO Craig Brommers said that it had "generated unprecedented new customer acquisition" and CEO Jay Schottenstein credited that campaign, together with another that featured Travis Kelce, for an "uptick in customer awareness, engagement and comparable sales".
+In September, American Eagle assessed the campaign as "a winner": CMO Craig Brommers said that it had "generated unprecedented new customer acquisition" and CEO Jay Schottenstein credited that campaign, together with another that featured Travis Kelce, for an "uptick in customer awareness, engagement and comparable sales".
+In November 2025, The Hollywood Reporter said that the "uproar" about the ad campaign had been "one of the year's silliest controversies".

 The ad campaign was parodied by Katie Couric in a public service announcement that encouraged people to have regular colon cancer screenings.

-In October 2025, the ad campaign was referenced in a sketch titled KPop Demon Hunters on the season 51 premiere episode of Saturday Night Live.
+In October 2025, it was referenced in a sketch titled KPop Demon Hunters on the season 51 premiere episode of Saturday Night Live.

+On April 15, 2026, American Eagle again teamed up with Sweeney on a second campaign, called "Syd for Short" and advertising their jean shorts.
+The ad made a reference to Sweeney's previous association with the brand.
+At the time of the announcement, it was not as controversial as the earlier ad.

 International stores

 Locations in the U.S., Canada, Mexico, and Hong Kong are operated directly by American Eagle, whereas other locations are operated under license agreements with third parties.